istio-ecosystem/authservice/bookinfo-example/README.md

 1. Setup a `ConfigMap` for Authservice.
 Fill in [`config/authservice-configmap-template-for-authn.yaml`](config/authservice-configmap-template-for-authn.yaml) to include the OIDC provider's configurations.
 Currently, only the `oidc` filter can be configured in the `ConfigMap`.
 See [here](../docs/README.md) for the description of each field.
-Once the values have been substituted, apply the ConfigMap.
+Once the values have been substituted, apply the `ConfigMap`.

    `kubectl apply -f config/authservice-configmap-template-for-authn.yaml`
+    ### <a name="authservice-image"></a>
 1. The Github Package Registry does not work seamlessly with k8s until [issue #870](https://github.com/kubernetes-sigs/kind/issues/870) is fixed and released.
-As a workaround, manually `docker pull` the latest authservice image from [https://github.com/istio-ecosystem/authservice/packages](https://github.com/istio-ecosystem/authservice/packages) and push it to your own image registry (e.g. Docker Hub).
+As a workaround, manually `docker pull` the latest authservice image from [https://github.com/istio-ecosystem/authservice/packages](https://github.com/istio-ecosystem/authservice/packages) and push it to an accessible image registry (e.g. Docker Hub).
    See the ["Using the authservice docker image" section in the README.md](https://github.com/istio-ecosystem/authservice/blob/master/README.md#using-the-authservice-docker-image) for more information.

 1. Edit [`config/bookinfo-with-authservice-template.yaml`](config/bookinfo-with-authservice-template.yaml)
-   and replace the authservice image name with the reference to the image in your registry from the step above.
+   and replace the authservice image name with the reference to the image in the registry from the step above.
    Then apply the file to deploy Bookinfo and Authservice.

     `kubectl apply -f config/bookinfo-with-authservice-template.yaml`